| | |

 degree of competition among investors is low, while equity backed by

-“Liquidity and Manipulation of Executive Compensation Schemes,” with Sandeep Baliga, Review of Financial Studies 2009: 22, pp. 3907-3939 Abstract: Compensation contracts have been criticized for encouraging managers to
+individual assets is optimal when competition is high.“Liquidity and Manipulation of Executive Compensation Schemes,” with Sandeep Baliga, Review of Financial Studies 2009: 22, pp. 3907-3939 Abstract: Compensation contracts have been criticized for encouraging managers to

 manipulate information.
 This includes bonus schemes that encourage earnings